-Early Starts & Late Finishes
+Personal Trainer: Early Starts & Late Finishes

 Something you’ll need to get used to as a personal trainer is early starts and late finishes, whether working self-employed or in a health centre setting.
 That’s because the bulk of the clients you’re going to get will be professional people who work 9 to 5 jobs, typically from Monday to Friday.
 They basically have to arrange their fitness training when they’re free.

-Your Typical Day-to-Day Duties
+Personal Trainer: Your Typical Day-to-Day Duties

 As you’ll learn in nutrition and fitness courses with OCA, the role of a personal trainer is a varied one where your primary role is supporting people in their fitness regimens.
 There are a number of things you’re likely to be doing at some point each day.

-- Showing clients how to properly perform exercises
+- Showing clients how to perform exercises properly

 - Creating fitness and nutrition plans for your clients to follow